ZooBeasts/NLP_keyword_Summarization_for_physics_paper/README.md

 # NLP task for group use: integrated chatbot.
 The project name changes from NLP_keyword_extraction to NLP_keyword_summarization_for_physics_paper.
 28/09/23
 ## Keyword extraction for short physics letters, using TFIDF.
-Extractive summarization will use Textrank and Abstractive summarization will use a pre-trained model and further to apply to QA chatbot 28/09/23
+Extractive summarization will use Textrank and Abstractive summarization will use a pre-trained model and further apply to QA chatbot 28/09/23

-## Task changed, so this project will apply NLTK to split sentences and words to achieve better results.
+### The task changed, so this project will apply NLTK to split sentences and words to achieve better results.
 Networkx package is used for textrank since self-written textrank.py has an issue returning an empty list.
 28/09/23

 ### using nltk now, in order to use IDA and further with (bert)BiLSTM-CRF for sequence labeling and NER.
 QA chatbot now is taking data for prediction from my other project cWgan-gp for inverse design and is able to plot results via event.
 27/09/23